makesites/cloudvisio/readme.md

 For either client-side or server-side processing the API is the same.
 For instance:
 ```
 var chart = new Cloudvisio({ layout: "stack" });
-chart.set( data );
+chart.parse( data );
 ```
-In the above example, where 'data' is a known javascript object with pre-caclulated data.
+In the above example, where 'data' is a known javascript object with pre-caclulated axis.
 If the data is a raw collection we can filter it first by creating the axis out of conditions we create:
 ```
 var chart = new Cloudvisio({ layout: "stack" });
 chart.data( data ); *
+chart.axis("address");
+chart.axis("name");
-chart.search(/USA/gi, "address");
+chart.group(["USA"], "address");
-chart.match(/^John/gi, "name");

 ```
 After the data is processed we compile the new chart with the method ```render()``` which will output the required markup.